Quick Answer 🔍How many people have Smartphones in 2023?

 24. 63% of Smartphone Usage Is for Watching Videos.

 User convenience is the most important thing to be analyzed before releasing a product.

 But what is the best method to convince people to buy something?
 According to the statistics, video marketing is the best way to reach people.

 Earlier, network bandwidth was the main issue in most areas, but the network quality increased as years passed.

 Therefore, the combination of 4G and 5G supported smartphones and optimized video ads was a great advantage for brands.

-Smartphone statistics show that social media shares videos at a rate of 1200% compared to texts and images.
+Social media shares videos at a rate of 1200% compared to texts and images.